A 6-Module Online, Interactive Workshop

-As with all our programs, your satisfaction is guaranteed.
-If you participate fully in a workshop–watch, read, and try out everything included–and find you are not satisfied for any reason, we will give you a full refund, no questions asked.
+As with all of our programs, your satisfaction is guaranteed.
+Your registration fee is fully refundable for any reason up to the close of enrollment, no questions asked.
+Once the refund period ends and the workshop begins, we want you to be satisfied.
+If you participate fully in a workshop – watch, read, and try out what is included – and find you are not satisfied, we will give you a full refund.
 Just notify us within 90 days of purchasing the program.

 Q: I haven’t taken a statistics course in years.
 Will I be able to keep up?

-As long as you have the suggested prerequisites, you should be fine.
-We know you don’t spend all day, every day, running regression analyses!
+A: As long as you have the suggested prerequisites (a strong understanding of linear regression), you should be fine.

-However, you WILL need to spend some time each week, both going over the training material and “getting your hands dirty” with some data.
-Expect to spend 2-3 hours per module reviewing the concepts and doing the exercises, and re-running class examples on your own.
+However, you WILL need to spend some time each week, both going over the material and also “getting your hands dirty” with some data.
+Expect to spend 4-5 hours per week reviewing the material and doing the exercises, and re-running class examples on your own.

-And if you have questions during the workshop, make sure to attend the Q&A sessions and/or post on the workshop forum to clarify anything you’re not clear on.
+And if you have questions during the workshop, make sure to attend the Q&A sessions and/or post on the Workshop Center to clarify anything you’re not clear on.

 You know how this goes: The more time you put in, the deeper your understanding.